Muzznah/Pewlett-Hackards-People-Analysis/README.md

 -	Using pgAdmin the ERD was translated into a postgress database, named “PH-EmployeeDB”.

 -	The six csv files (Data, Salaries, Titles, Dept_Manager, Dept_Emp and Department) were imported into tables with corresponding names.
-For details see, <schema_tableCreation.sql>.
+For details see, [schema_tableCreation.sql].

--	Finally, the database was queried to determine the number of current employees that were eligible to retire, and were qualified for the mentorship roles.For details view [queries.sql](https://github.com/Muzznah/Pewlett-Hackard-Analysis/blob/master/Queries/queries.sql)
+-	Finally, the database was queried to determine the number of current employees that were eligible to retire, and were qualified for the mentorship roles.
+For details view [queries.sql](https://github.com/Muzznah/Pewlett-Hackard-Analysis/blob/master/Queries/queries.sql)

 ### Number of individuals retiring